In this article, we’ll cover:

 - Cereals

+So, what does vitamin E do for skin?
 Although naturally found in food, vitamin E has also been used for over 50 years in skincare1.
-The topical use of products containing vitamin E can be beneficial to maintaining a healthy skin appearance.
+The topical use of products containing vitamin E can be beneficial for maintaining a healthy skin appearance.
 It is available in cream form and as an oil, and is added to many cosmetic products including anti-ageing creams, eye serums, sunscreens and make-up3.

 Vitamin E keeps our skin healthy by3: